How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 aider src/components/Header.jsx src/styles/header.css

-# Ask Aider to make a change
+# Ask Aider for the change

-> Add a dark mode toggle button to the Header component.
+> Add a dark-mode toggle to the Header.
+Use a CSS class toggle

-> Use a CSS class toggle approach with prefers-color-scheme as the default.
+> with prefers-color-scheme as the default.
+Cover with a snapshot test.

 # Aider edits the files and commits:

-# "feat: Add dark mode toggle with prefers-color-scheme default"
+# "feat: Add dark-mode toggle with prefers-color-scheme default"

-# Review and push
+# Verify and push

 git log --oneline -1